3.11.2. The rules of attribution of terrain

 Sections of land that are surrounded by water due to seasonal changes (floods or tides) are not considered islands.
-You should not use reservoir polygons or terrain types to map these sections of land.
+You should not use a polygon for a body of water or terrain types to map these sections of land.

 Archipelago: a group of several islands.

-Other terrain items: all terrain items that do not correspond to one of the other types.
+Other terrain items: terrain items that do not correspond to one of the other types.

 - When adding attributes to relief point objects: